 The Flipped Classroom Model

 Unlike a traditional classroom where the instructor presents lecture material, our lectures are online in LaunchPad Central (you will receive access once you are enrolled in the course).
 Watching the assigned lectures is part of your weekly homework.
 The information in them is essential for you to complete your weekly interviews and present the insights the teaching team will expect in your presentation for that week.
 We expect you to watch the assigned lectures for the upcoming week before class and we will use time in class to discuss questions about the lecture material and to provide supplemental material.
 You need to come prepared with questions or comments about the material for in-class discussion.
-We will cold-call students to answer questions about the online lecture material.

 You will be spending a significant amount of time in between each of the lectures outside the class talking to customers.
 Each week your team will conduct a minimum of 10 customer interviews focused on a specific part of the business model canvas.
 This class is a simulation of what startups and entrepreneurship is like in the real world: chaos, uncertainty, impossible deadlines in insufficient time, conflicting input, etc.